JobiJoba/everyday-laravel/README.md

 - Make an event with a listener
 - Connect app with S3 Storage
 - Install Guzzle Http client and call an api
+- Make an auth:guard
+- Create a Policy

 ## days